ValentinOVD/Open-Word-Database/README.md

 We have 666 reviewed words + 11896 auto-translated words in French !

-We have 123 reviwed words +  5124 auto-translated words in Portugese !
+We have 520 reviewed words + 12042 auto-translated words in Portugese !

 We have 12562 auto-translated words in German, Greek, Japanese, Maltese and Russian !